andstor/verified-smart-contracts/README.md

 ```

 ### Parsed
-The parsed dataset contains "code, comment" pairs of Solidity code.
+The parsed dataset contains a parsed extract of Solidity code from the [*Inflated*](#inflated) dataset.
+It consists of contract classes (contract definition) and functions (function definition), as well as accompanying documentation (code comments).
 The code is parsed with the [solidity-universal-parser](https://github.com/andstor/solidity-universal-parser.git).

 ```script
 python script/parse_data.py -s data/inflated -o data/parsed